-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or skilled nursing facility during a non-covered inpatient stay orthotic device or durable medical equipment. (continued) \$40 copayment for each Medicare- covered physical therapy, speech therapy or occupational therapy visit.
-Out-of-Network \$25 copayment for each Medicare-covered PCP visit. \$75 copayment for each Medicare-covered specialist visit. \$25 copayment for each Medicare- covered clinical/diagnostic test or lab service. \$90 copayment for each Medicare- covered X-ray services. \$90 copayment for each Medicare- covered ultrasound, EKG, EEG, echocardiogram or stress test.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or skilled nursing facility during a non-covered inpatient stay (continued) Out-of-Network \$25 copayment for each Medicare-covered PCP visit. \$75 copayment for each Medicare-covered specialist visit. \$25 copayment for each Medicare- covered clinical/diagnostic test or lab service. \$90 copayment for each Medicare- covered X-ray services. \$90 copayment for each Medicare- covered ultrasound, EKG, EEG, echocardiogram or stress test.
 25% of the cost for each Medicare-covered radiation therapy service. \$250 copayment for each Medicare-covered diagnostic radiology PET, CAT, MRI, MRA, and NUC service.
-25% of the cost for each Medicare-covered prosthetic, orthotic device or durable medical equipment. \$75 copayment for each Medicare- covered physical therapy, speech therapy or occupational therapy visit. covered physical therapy, speech therapy or occupational therapy
+25% of the cost for each Medicare-covered prosthetic, orthotic device or durable medical equipment. \$75 copayment for each Medicare- covered physical therapy, speech therapy or occupational therapy visit.

-Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-Cost sharing for covered services applies toward the annual out-of- pocket maximums.
-In-Network We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan or Original Medicare), and two hours each year after that.
-If your condition, treatment or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew the order yearly if your treatment is needed into the next calendar year.
-There is no coinsurance, copayment or deductible for members eligible for Medicare- covered medical nutrition therapy services.
-Out-of-Network \$25 copayment for beneficiaries eligible for this preventive benefit.
+Services that are covered for you What you must pay when you get these services Medical nutrition therapy Cost sharing for covered services This benefit is for people with diabetes, renal (kidney) disease (but applies toward the annual out-ofnot on dialysis), or after a kidney transplant when ordered by your pocket maximums. doctor.
+In-Network We cover three hours of one-on-one counseling services during There is no coinsurance, your first year that you receive medical nutrition therapy services copayment or deductible for under Medicare (this includes our plan, any other Medicare members eligible for Medicare- Advantage Plan or Original Medicare), and two hours each year covered medical nutrition therapy after that.
+If your condition, treatment or diagnosis changes, you services. may be able to receive more hours of treatment with a physician's Out-of-Network order.
+A physician must prescribe these services and renew the \$25 copayment for beneficiaries order yearly if your treatment is needed into the next calendar year. eligible for this preventive benefit.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 Cost sharing for covered services applies toward the annual out-of- pocket maximum.
 In-Network There is no coinsurance, copayment or deductible for the MDPP benefit.
 Out-of-Network \$25 copayment for the MDPP benefit.